accordproject/cicero-ui/README.md

 - [`ErrorLogger`][errorlogger]: Functional ReactJS component for displaying model and logic errors associated with contracts and clauses with location information when applicable.
 - [`Navigation`][navigation]: Functional ReactJS component for displaying markdown headings and clause nodes associated with contracts.
 - [`ParseResult`][parseresult]:
-- [`TemplateLibrary`][templatelibrary]: Provides a ReactJS component to fetch and display a library of contract and clause templates in the [Accord Project Cicero format][cicero].
+- [`Library`][library]: Provides a ReactJS component to fetch and display a collection of library items.
 - `TemplateLoadingClauseEditor`:

 ---